-> Malnutrition accounts for more than 50 percent of under-five deaths in Nigeria.
+Malnutrition accounts for more than 50 percent of under-five deaths in Nigeria.
 Since 2015, Alive & Thrive (A&T) has been working with the Government of Nigeria (GoN) and partners on policy advocacy, social behavior change (SBC), and strategic use of data for maternal, infant, and young child nutrition (MIYCN).
-To further improvements in the health and well-being of Nigeria’s children, A&T, the GoN, and communication partner McCann, launched an infant and young child feeding (IYCF) multimedia campaign in Kaduna and Lagos States.
+To further improvements in the health and well-being of Nigeria’s children, A&T, the GoN, and communication partner McCann Global Health, launched an infant and young child feeding (IYCF) multimedia campaign in Kaduna and Lagos States.

 The campaign features traditional media spots, posters, pamphlets, messages shared through social media influencers, and targeted outreach materials such as sermon guides for religious leaders.
 Campaign themes focus on the importance of early initiation of breastfeeding, exclusive breastfeeding, and dietary diversity.